garethky/filaments-klipper-extra/readme.md

 All of the klipper front ends allow you to run custom gcode when a preset is selected.
 But they don't pass any context information about the filament change so this feature is of limited value.
-Instead of this gode per-preset approach, [filaments] supports 2 macros that are triggered when a filament is set or unset.
+Instead of this gcode per-preset approach, [filaments] supports macros that are triggered when a filament is set or unset.
 These macros get passed useful context information about the filament change including the extruder, new filament preset and previous filament preset.